What You'll Learn

 - Handle difficult management situations with greater certainty in your decisions

-- Earn a Certificate of Participation from the Harvard Division of Continuing Education
+- Earn a Certificate of Completion from the Harvard Division of Continuing Education

 Topics Covered